Chapter 16 : Intermission, Enter Firewhiskey

 When I finally give up, he pats me on the shoulder and leaves his hand there just in case, and how wise that is will depend on my mental coin flip deciding whether or not I chomp off his hand.

 But he gets lucky and I don't, not even when he insists on sneaking out to the lakeside.
 It's a classic drinking spot and very scenic, if you like that sort of thing—but getting there with a two thousand-page affront to the English language?

 "God damn demonic book," I growl as it knocks against my hip.
 On the upside, the biting cold has begun to numb the bruising.

 The courtyard hedges block every bit of moonlight, painting the path in black.
 Between my lack of night-vision and trying to keep up with Pickett, I inevitably trip, and the book slips.
 I catch myself but the book decides to play hard to get as it clouts my wrist and knee on its way to the ground and then squelches into mud.

 While I glower into the darkness, Pickett scoops it up.
 A burst of gold spellwork siphons the dirt off the cover.
 He tosses the manuscript on his crate of drinks and hauls the whole load himself.
 Show-off.

-I've been used to the grounds.
+I got used to the grounds.
 The forest and lake are nice the first ten times, then they're just dirty and wet.
 But wait for the night to pull open the curtains, and the world stills for a performance.
-When my eyes adjust, it begins: one — four — a hundred stars, with every tree pointing up to watch.
-The watery mirror below glimmers seamlessly further out in the valley, until it's as smooth and flat as the sky.
+When my eyes adjust, it begins: one—four—a hundred stars, with every tree pointing up to watch.
+A watery mirror below glimmers seamlessly out into the valley, until it's as smooth and flat as the sky.